bbeeken/HelpDeskAiAgent/docs/API.md

 - `LastModfiedBy`
 - `Resolution`

+The `LastModified` and `LastModfiedBy` fields are managed by the system and are not accepted when creating new tickets.

 ### TicketCreate

 Use this schema when creating a ticket.
 The server automatically populates `Created_Date` so it should be omitted from the payload.
-All other fields match the database columns and most are optional.
+Fields such as `LastModified` and `LastModfiedBy` are system-managed and cannot be provided in the request.
 If `Ticket_Status_ID` is not supplied it defaults to `1` (Open).

 Example: